lumeohq/lumeod-balena-jetson/README.md

 $ balena push <fleet-name>
 ```

+Once the application is running on your Balena device, it will auto register with Lumeo and appear in your Lumeo console.

 ## Setup Jetson Hardware
 Finally, log into your hardware device and set max perf mode :